keptn-workshops/getting-started/04_Automatic_remediation/README.md

 # Result

-:heavy_check_mark: As you can see in the Keptn's Bridge, the problem event triggerd a remediation action (i.e. a scale up of the replicas of your service).
+:heavy_check_mark: As you can see in the Keptn's Bridge, the problem event triggerd a remediation action (i.e., a scale up of the replicas of your service).

-:heavy_check_mark: After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of the objectives defined in your `slo.yaml` file.
+:heavy_check_mark: After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of the objectives defined in your `slo.yaml` file for the production stage.

-:heavy_check_mark: The evaluation of your Service Level Objectives should be successful at this point since the load is now split among three instances of your service.
+:heavy_check_mark: The evaluation of your *Service Level Objectives* should be successful at this point since the load is now split among three instances of your service.

 :heavy_check_mark: Eventually, the problem will also be closed in Dynatrace.